bernardofosu/Splunk-Architect-Practicals/splunkAchitect_syllabus.md

-# 🏗️ Splunk Architect Class (Indexer Clustering or Single Site Clustering)
+# 🏗️ Splunk Architect Class (Indexer Clustering or Single Site Clustering, Multi Site Clustering and Search Head Clustering)

 ## 📖 Brief Explanation
 This class covers the installation, configuration, and setup of a Splunk deployment, focusing on best practices for architecting a scalable Splunk environment.